Table of Contents

 Applicants must demonstrate the expected impact of the proposal.
 Panelists will consider the following application information.

-- Estimated number of individuals, youth, elders, and artists
+- Estimated number of individuals benefiting, youth benefiting, elders benefiting, and artists participating

 - Estimated number of events and opportunities

 - Proposal Impact